Configure AWS Cognito User Pool Clients

 Beyond these examples

-These snippets focus on specific client-level features: authentication flow configuration, OAuth 2.0 integration with callbacks, and Pinpoint analytics and refresh token rotation.
+These snippets focus on specific client-level features: authentication flow configuration, OAuth 2.0 integration, and token rotation and validity.
 They’re intentionally minimal rather than full authentication systems.

-The examples reference pre-existing infrastructure such as Cognito user pools, and Pinpoint applications and IAM roles for analytics examples.
+The examples reference pre-existing infrastructure such as Cognito User Pools, and Pinpoint applications and IAM roles for analytics integration.
 They focus on configuring the client rather than provisioning the surrounding authentication infrastructure.

 To keep things focused, common client patterns are omitted, including: